 These kits are easy to install and use, even if you don’t have prior electrical experience.
 Simply connect the Charge Controller to your Deep Cycle Battery using the Tray Cables.
 Start by attaching the Tray Cable to your battery, and then hook the cables up to the Charge Controller one at a time.
 This step is not unlike the order in which you might hook up jumper cables between two cars.
 Next, connect the Solar Panels to the Charge Controller with the Adaptor Cables.
 The Z Brackets are used to attach the solar panels to the roof of your shed.

-Setting up solar panels for your shed doesn’t have to be hard or expensive.
+Setting up solar panel kit for shed doesn’t have to be hard or expensive.
 The off-grid system is a great way to keep your backyard free of clutter, maximize your storage space, and even create a safe backup power area in case of emergencies.
 And if you find you like the process and the results, you’ll have the knowhow to delve into bigger systems, like getting your whole house on solar!